Quantego

 High-end model of IBM Quantum System Two

-Luca Crippa has designed a sophisticated and beautiful model of IBM Quantum System Two made of 1024 bricks.
+Luca Crippa has designed a sophisticated and beautiful 1024-brick model of IBM Quantum System Two.

 Quantego

-Here there are some actual photos of the built model, all the others will be posted in the Photos folder.
+Here are some photos of the built model; more will be posted in the Photos folder.

 Quantego Quantego